christinto/CoinTree_BitcoinPrice-App-/readme.md

 To load this application on your machine, please take these following steps:

 First, you will need to have Git and NPM installed on your computer..
-Once you have git and npm installed then please follow the steps below:
+Once you have git and npm installed then please follow these steps below:

 Make a new working folder directory on your computer Then in your terminal at the working directory